 As experienced Indianapolis car accident lawyers we know that crashes can happen anywhere, especially in a busy city like Indianapolis.
 Imagine you are on the way have after having just attended a conference at the Indiana Convention Center downtown and you get rear-ended on S. Capitol Avenue by a distracted driver on their phone.

-Unfortunately, motor vehicle accidents are a common occurrence in Marion County.
+Unfortunately, car accidents are a common occurrence in Marion County.
 The traffic around Indianapolis is a significant contributor.
 According to the Indiana government, although total traffic accidents for Marion County were down in 2020 — likely due to the pandemic — fatalities rose from 109 to 148 in just a year.
 The seriousness of some crashes was probably one factor, as was a significant reduction in the overall use of restraints (from 91.2 percent in 2019 to 84 percent in 2020).

 Based on the data cited above, other elements that contributed to accidents and deaths include: